danBhentschel/techio-practical-linq/markdowns/03_LinqConcepts/03_method_syntax.template.md

-# LINQ Concepts: Method syntax
+# LINQ Concepts - Method syntax
 The other LINQ format is method syntax.
 LINQ method syntax can do everything that query syntax can do, and more.
 It's just a different way to format the instructions.

 ## Method syntax example